- Manhasset Union Free School District

 The District may implement other appropriate programs that help create a school environment that conveys consistent wellness messages and is conducive to healthy eating and physical activity and social-emotional well-being.
 Such activities may include, but are not limited to, health forums or fairs, health newsletters, parent/guardian outreach, employee health and wellness activities, limiting the use of food as a reward, reviewing food marketing and advertising in school, hosting or promoting community-wide events, and offering wellness-related courses in the District’s adult education program.

-The Executive Director of District Special Education Programs and Pupil Personnel Services will serve as the District Wellness Coordinator and will have the operational responsibility to ensure that the District meets the standards set forth in this policy.
+The Assistant Superintendent for Student Services will serve as the District Wellness Coordinator and will have the operational responsibility to ensure that the District meets the standards set forth in this policy.
 The building principals or their designees will monitor the implementation of the policy at the building level.

 - Monitoring and Review